syncfusion-content/xamarin-docs/Xamarin/SfPdfViewer/Getting-Started.md

 ## Resolving issue when deploying an application in ReleaseMode in the UWP platform

-There is a known FrameWork issue in the UWP platform when an application using custom control is deployed in `Release Mode`, it will not be rendered.
+There is a known Framework issue in the UWP platform when an application using custom control is deployed in `Release Mode`, it will not be rendered.

 This can be resolved by initializing the SfPdfViewer related assemblies in `App.xaml.cs` in the UWP project.
 Refer to the following code snippet.